 When you’re juggling so much it can be difficult to see the wood from the trees and what you can do to carve out time for yourself.
 And this is where I come in to help you create a personalised solution that works for you by showing you how you can use your time and energy more effectively.

-If you’ve had enough of spinning your wheels, trying to figure this out on your own, Jump-Start Your Way to a Balanced Life You Love is your opportunity to fast-track creating the life you desire.
+If you’ve had enough of spinning your wheels, trying to figure this out on your own, Jump-Start Your Way to a Successful Balanced Life is your opportunity to fast-track creating the life you desire.

 Here’s how Allison Kaye summarised our time together: